-Over the next six weeks, we're going to explore Microsoft Excel 2010's new and advanced features.
+Over the next six weeks, we're going to explore Microsoft Excel 2013's sometimes-overlooked and advanced features.
 You'll learn how to use data analysis tools and techniques to improve your decision making, and you'll practice generating accurate data more quickly.
 By the end of this course, you'll be well prepared to contribute more value to your organization with your advanced understanding of Excel.
 To kick things off, we'll spend this first lesson exploring how you can modify Excel to streamline processes and make your work easier.
-You'll use the Excel Options dialog box to customize some of Excel's behind-the-scenes behavior, set up your Quick Access Toolbar, and take a look at the new and improved status bar and its customizable features.
+You'll use the Excel Options dialog box to customize some of Excel's behind-the-scenes behavior, set up your Quick Access Toolbar, and take a look at the status bar and its customizable features.
 Mastering these processes will lay the foundation for our exploration of advanced topics throughout the course.

 Lesson 2- Table Management

-Today we'll explore some new table management features in Excel 2010, discuss how to use data forms with Excel databases, and look at a few alternative database techniques.
+Today we'll explore some great table management features in Excel 2013, discuss how to use data forms with Excel databases, and look at a few alternative database techniques.
 You'll be glad to know that formatting and working with tables has gotten much easier in this latest version of Excel.
 Now, instead of applying filters, total rows, and formats separately, you can perform these actions through a single user interface.
 We'll delve into how it's done.
 You'll also learn how data forms provide a more user-friendly method for adding, deleting, and editing records in a table, and you'll practice using a data form to search for and view records that match specific criteria.
 We'll wrap things up with a brief look at some of the practical applications for data forms.

 Lesson 3- Data Validation